 To unmerge cells immediately after merging them, press Ctrl + Z. Otherwise do this:

-• Select the merged cell and select Home > Merge & Center.
+• Select the merged cell and select Home > Merge, then Merge Cells.

 The data in the merged cell moves to the left cell when the cells split.